mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 I've discovered that one thing Nix does well with a gentle learning curve is managing development environments.
 Nix lets me have multiple projects on the same system that each have their own, independent view of what dependencies are available.
 I can have one legacy project running Python 2.7 and Node.js 4.x alongside a modern project running Python 3.11 and Node.js 20, and they won't interfere with each other.

-## Why do I need per-project development environments?

-Imagine that you have two software projects on the same machine: Project A and Project B. You built both projects with [Go 1.9](https://go.dev/doc/devel/release#go1.9).

-You just read about a cool new feature in [Go 1.21](https://go.dev/doc/devel/release#go1.21.0) that would be useful to Project A. So you upgrade your system to Go 1.21, update Project A to use the new features, and everything's great!

-But then you switch to Project B, and you're suddenly seeing tons of deprecation warnings or errors about things that have changed since Go 1.9.
-That wasn't what you wanted.
-Taking advantage of a newer Go feature in one project shouldn't require you to upgrade _all_ of your Go projects to that version.

-Nix offers an attractive solution.
-Instead of installing Go system-wide, you can create a `flake.nix` file at the root of your project that specifies the version of Go you want for that particular project.
-Regardless of what version of Go you have installed globally, when you're in your Nix development shell,

 ## Like Python virtualenv or Node.js `package.json`, but for everything

 Many modern programming languages have tools for creating an isolated development environment on a per-project basis.
 Python has virtualenv and Node.js has `package.json`.
 But those tools are limited in that they only control dependencies within that ecosystem.